-The fair value of restricted stock units ("RSUs") is determined based on the number of shares granted and the quoted price of our common stock.
+The fair value of RSUs is determined based on the number of shares granted and the quoted price of our common stock.
 The estimated number of stock awards that will ultimately vest requires judgment, and to the extent actual results or updated estimates differ from our current estimates, such amount will be recorded as a cumulative adjustment in the period estimates are revised.
 Changes in our estimates and assumptions may cause us to realize material changes in share-based compensation expense in the future.

 We have issued share-based awards with performance-based vesting criteria.
 Achievement of the milestones must be probable before we begin recording share-based compensation expense.
 When the performance-based vesting criteria is considered probable, we begin to recognize compensation expense at that time.
 In the period that achievement of the performance-based criteria is deemed probable, US GAAP requires the immediate recognition of all previously unrecognized compensation since the original grant date.
 As a result, compensation expense recorded in the period that achievement is deemed probable could include a substantial amount of previously unrecorded compensation expense related to the prior periods.
 For any share-based awards where performance-based vesting criteria is no longer considered probable, previously recognized compensation cost would be reversed.
-As of December 31, 2020, we have deemed the achievement of the performance-based criteria to be probable for all share-based awards with performance-based vesting criteria.
+As of December 31, 2021, we have deemed the achievement of the performance-based criteria to be probable for all share-based awards with performance-based vesting criteria, except for the Criteria Four award, as defined in Note 10, "Share-based compensation," included in "Notes to Consolidated Financial Statements."